-The Commission on Creating Healthy Cities (CCHC) is run by the Global Centre on Healthcare and Urbanisation (GCHU) at Kellogg College, the University of Oxford, in partnership with The Prince’s Foundation.
-The Commission will investigate the links between urban matters and health and wellbeing.
+The Commission on Creating Healthy Cities (CCHC) was run by the Global Centre on Healthcare and Urbanisation (GCHU) at Kellogg College, the University of Oxford, in partnership with The Prince’s Foundation.
+The Commission investigated the links between urban matters and health and wellbeing.

-The Commission launched in December 2020 and will conclude in Summer 2022.
+The Commission launched in December 2020 and concluded in Summer 2022.
 Four meetings were held for the Main Commission and three meetings for each Sub Group and the International Advisory Board.

-The Commission will listen, learn, and recommend.
-While the Commission will focus its recommendations on the UK context, it will also assess the global evidence.
+While the Commission will focused its recommendations on the UK context, it also assessed the global evidence.